yuriatgoogle/stack-doctor/opentelemetry-traces-logs/README.md

 ![image](https://github.com/yuriatgoogle/stack-doctor/raw/master/opentelemetry-traces-logs/images/logs.png)

 ## In conclusion...
 I was very glad to see that this somewhat underappreciated functionality from OpenCensus still works in OpenTelemetry with minor changes.
 Specifically, I had to find the new APIs to use in `printf()` to extract the span from context and then get its span ID and trace ID, and this does not seem to be well documented.
 With that said, I hope this brief tutorial is useful to others looking to build a more integrated approach to observability with Stackdriver, especially in distributed systems.
-Thanks for reading!
+Many thanks for Alex for doing the original work on this, and thank you for reading!